-Increase in noise levels and vibration due to the subproject activities regarding both reconstruction and rehabilitation of the highways and operation of the quarry/material borrow site (in case needed for the sub-project) and other associated and auxiliary facilities.
+Increase in noise levels and vibration due to the subproject activities regarding both reconstruction and rehabilitation of the highways and operation of the quarry/material borrow site and other associated and auxiliary facilities.

 Increase in noise levels and vibration due to highway traffic and especially in case of insufficient maintenance and repair works of the highways.